-where $y{ibsa}$ is the outcome of interest for individual i, born in year b in state s, and interviewed at age a. $exp{bs}$ is an indicator of teen exposure to a TRAP law, which is determined by birth year b and state s.
-We present estimates for exposure to any TRAP law in Table 2 and present estimates by TRAP law type in Appendix Table B.1. $X{bs}$ is a vector of indicators of teen exposure to other relevant state-level policies, which are discussed in Section 4.1.
+where y{ibsa} is the outcome of interest for individual i, born in year b in state s, and interviewed at age a. exp{bs} is an indicator of teen exposure to a TRAP law, which is determined by birth year b and state $s.^{31}$ Teen exposure is defined as being under age 20 in any year when a TRAP law is enforced in one's home state.
+We present estimates for exposure to any TRAP law in Table 2 and present estimates by TRAP law type in Appendix Table B.1.
+X{bs} is a vector of indicators of teen exposure to other relevant state-level policies, which are discussed in Section 4.1.
 We include fixed effects for the birth year to control for national cohort trends in outcomes.
 We also include state of birth fixed effects to control for time-invariant differences across states.
 In addition, we include age at interview fixed effects to control for natural increase in average educational attainment with age.
 Estimations are weighted using data-provided person weights to be nationally representative.
 Standard errors are clustered at the state of birth level.

-Panel A of Table 2 shows the estimates of $\beta$ from Equation 3, where $exp{bs}$ indicates teen exposure (before age 20).
+Panel A of Table 2 shows the estimates of β from Equation 3, where exp{bs} indicates teen exposure (before age 20).
 Each coefficient comes from a separate estimation.
-Columns 1 to 3 show the impacts

-&lt;sup>29We note that the birth cohorts used here (1973 to 1994) differ somewhat from the cohorts included in the analysis in Section 4 (women aged 15 to 19 in years 1990 to 2016 were born in years 1971 to 2001).
-For consistency, we reestimate Equation 1, limiting the sample to births that occurred from 1992 to 2009 (women aged 15 to 19 in 1992 to 2009 born in years 1973 to 1994).
+Columns 1 to 3 show the impacts estimate Equation 1, limiting the sample to births that occurred from 1992 to 2009 (women aged 15 to 19 in 1992 to 2009 born in years 1973 to 1994).
 Figure E.2 shows the results.
 Although the estimated treatment effects are less precise than those presented in Figure 3 due to the smaller sample size, overall, the patterns observed are similar.

-&lt;sup>30In order to separate high school diploma from GED, we must focus on the sub-sample of individuals interviewed in 2008 or later.
+30In order to separate high school diploma from GED, we must focus on the sub-sample of individuals interviewed in 2008 or later.
 Among this sub-sample, excluding those who passed the GED from the indicator for completing high school does not change the results.

-&lt;sup>31An alternative identification strategy would be to employ exposed men as the control group (instead of or in addition to unexposed women).
+$^{^{31}}$ An alternative identification strategy would be to employ exposed men as the control group (instead of or in addition to unexposed women).
 However, we highlight that men are not unaffected by abortion access, as unintended births may also affect their education.
 As such, their use as a control group would significantly underestimate policy impacts.
+Nonetheless, we do estimate impacts on men as a falsification test, since impacts on men equivalent to impacts on women would indicate a violation of the estimation assumptions (see Section 5.4).